yanatan16/yanatan16.github.io/_posts/2016-02-03-microservices-version-problem.markdown

 ## Monolithic Versioning

-What these teams have lost is monolithic versioning: a single place where valid versions of the system is tracked as if in a monolithic repository.
+What these microservice-based systems have lost is monolithic versioning: a single place where valid versions of the system is tracked as if in a monolithic repository.
 Here are two ways to get monolithic versioning back.

 #### Monolithic repository